Whisky War

-The Whisky War, also known as the Liquor Wars, was a pseudo-confrontation and border dispute between Denmark and Canada over Hans Island.
-From 1978 to 2022, Hans Island was in the middle of a disagreement between the two nations.
+The Whisky War, also known as the Liquor Wars, was an amicable border dispute between the Kingdom of Denmark and Canada over Hans Island.
+Between 1973 and 2022, the island was under dispute between the two nations, although never amounting to direct conflict or violence.

-Canadian newspaper The Globe and Mail reported on June 10, 2022, that the Canadian and Danish governments had settled on a border across the island, dividing it between the Canadian territory of Nunavut and the Danish autonomous territory of Greenland.
-This happened as the 2022 Russian invasion of Ukraine was taking place, as the end of the territorial dispute was meant to represent a signal for other countries (Russia in particular) that disputes can be resolved peacefully.
+Both countries agreed on a process in 2005 to resolve the issue, which was finally settled in 2022, resulting in the creation of a land border on the island between the two states.

 Background

-Hans Island is in the middle of the Kennedy Channel between Greenland and Ellesmere Island.
-A theoretical line in the middle of the strait goes through the island.
-Canada and Denmark could not come to terms on Hans Island in 1973 when a border treaty was signed, leaving a gap in its border description.
+Hans Island (known as Hans Ø in Danish and Tartupaluk in Greenlandic) is in the middle of the Kennedy Channel between Greenland and Ellesmere Island.
+Hans Island is approximately 1.3 km2 in size and is barren.
+Hans Island is not inhabited, though it was previously used by indigenous Inuit populations in the area during the 19th century.
+The Canadian claim to the island arose from the 1880 purchase of Hudson's Bay Company land to Canadian Government territory.
+The Danish argument was that Hans Island was vital to their indigenous populations for fishing, creating an integral part of the nearby Greenlandic area.

+Land dispute

+Canada and Denmark signed an agreement through the United Nations on 17 December 1973.
+The agreement set out to delimit the continental shelf between the two nations.
+This was influenced by the maritime boundary line, which fell almost directly down the middle of Hans Island.
+The agreement states:

+The agreement was passed with both nations agreeing to settle the dispute over Hans island at a later date.

+The dispute was seen as low-priority from the Canadian side.
+A Canadian Special Senate Committee on the Arctic meeting was held on March 18, 2019, where the conflict was deemed "almost insignificant" by Michael Byers, a Professor and Canada Research Chair at the University of British Columbia, consulting as a civilian on the matter.

-Conflict and peaceful resolution
+Conflict

-In 1984, Canadian soldiers "provoked" Denmark by planting the Canadian flag on the island and leaving a bottle of Canadian whisky.
-The Danish Minister of Greenland Affairs came to the island himself the same year with the Danish flag, a bottle of Schnapps, and a letter stating "Welcome to the Danish Island" (Velkommen til den danske ø).
+In 1984, Canadian soldiers visited the island and planted a Canadian flag, also leaving a bottle of Canadian whisky.
+The Danish Minister of Greenland Affairs came to the island himself later the same year with the Danish flag, a bottle of snaps, and a letter stating "Welcome to the Danish Island" (Velkommen til den danske ø).
 The two countries proceeded to take turns planting their flags on the island and exchanging alcoholic beverages.
-The flags were folded properly and respectfully.
-There have also been Google ads used to "promote their claims".
-Despite the seriousness, it was all done in a friendly manner.

-Both countries agreed on a process in 2005 to resolve the issue, which was finally settled in 2022.
+In 2005 a Canadian man and an unknown source on the Danish side also posted advertisements on Google to "promote their claims".

-This minor border dispute is often considered humorous between the two nations, with residents displaying their humour.
+The minor border dispute was often considered humorous between the two nations, with diplomats displaying good humour.
 Despite the serious official nature of the matter, the manner in which the conflict was prosecuted was light-hearted, demonstrated by the length of time taken to settle the dispute, if nothing else.
-Both nations are on friendly terms, and are also founding members of NATO.
-Virtually no significant change aside from total land area of the two nations has been made.
-The resolution also had the side effect of giving Canada and Denmark a land border with each other, which means that both countries no longer border only one other country (the United States and Germany, respectively).
+The two nations are on friendly terms, and are also founding members of NATO.